rockset/rockset-js/packages/cli/reference/api.md

 DESCRIPTION
   Arguments to this command will be passed as URL parameters to POST: /v1/orgs/self/users/{user}/apikeys This endpoint REQUIRES a POST body.
 To specify a POST body, please pass a JSON or YAML file to the --body flag.

   Example Body (YAML):
   name: event-logger

   Endpoint Reference
   POST: /v1/orgs/self/users/{user}/apikeys
-  Create API Key for any user (admin only)
+  Create API Key (any user)
-  Create a new API key for any user (admin only).
+  Create a new API key for any user in your organization.
+Accessible to Admin users only.

   More documentation at https://docs.rockset.com/rest-api#createapikeyadmin